ab-sin-the/devkit-music-player/README.md

 5. Publish this project to a existing web service or a new web service.

+ *Note: Choose a locatoin near your network to ensure network speed*

 6. Turn on web socket option in the web service.

     ![socket_on](media/socket_on.png)